RichardC99/Backbase_Test_RC/readme.md

 All UI tests initially carry out a check to find and delete any data that is identical to the intended test data. this is done to avoid the possibility of tests failing/passing due to bad data.
 Each test also has a clean-up stage carried out at the end of each scenario.

+Future Enhancment
+- I have started the process of adding a Janitor Cleanup method which would replace the current cleanup steps, this would provide a cleaner cleanup process.
+- The API tests currently utilise UI code for confirming the correct process has taken place, in future I would look to chage this to utilise the API to do all validation directly
+- Currently setup is completed by the Selenium Steps, in future I would look to refactor to make better use of the Create and Delete functionality of the API tests for setup and cleanup steps.

 # Installation (MAC, OSX)
 1. Install python 3.6 and make sure it is set as the project interpreter for your IDE